Last Updated on

 - Even though your baby is able to roll over now and may enjoy spending time on her tummy, it is best not to put her to sleep on her tummy.
 Continue to put her to sleep on her back.

 [Also Read: 6 Months Old Baby Sleep]

 Here are some tips on caring for your 25-week-old baby:

 - Some women choose to give their babies water in a feeding bottle from the time they are still nursing.
 If you have not yet done this, you can use a sippy cup to introduce your baby to water.

 - Your baby is going to start crawling and even cruising soon, so you better make sure to childproof your home in order to avoid any unnecessary problems later.

-- Take a professional photo of your six-month-old.
+- Take a professional photo of your 25-week-old baby.